OluwadareLab/TADMaster/README.md

 _________________

 ## Running local versions of TADMaster
-Now, that you are running a docker container, follow the step by step instructions to execute the cloned TADMaster source codes
+Now, that you are running a docker container, follow the step by step instructions to execute the cloned TADMaster source codes for job processing and visualization.

 _________________
 ## Runing TADMaster: